-We study the effects of two loop static potential on the charge radii of heavy light flavoured mesons in the Improved QCD Inspired Quark model.
-We modify the relativistic correction procedure by introducing a short distance limit $r_0$ and estimate the values of masses and decay constants of heavy-light mesons.
+We study the effects of two loop static potential on the charge radii of heavy light flavoured mesons in an Improved QCD potential model.
+The estimated value of charge radii of heavy-light mesons in V-scheme is then compared with other available data and found to be within the limit of other result.

-Keywords: Two loop static potential, masses, decay constants and charge radii.
+Keywords: Two loop static potential, Dalgarno method and charge radii.
 PACS Nos.
 12.39.-x ; 12.39.Jh ; 12.39.Pn